A recognition principle for iterated suspensions as coalgebras over the little cubes operad

 Together, our theorems \ref{teo Intro 0} and \ref{teo Intro 1} provide the following intrinsic characterization of $n$-fold reduced suspensions as $\mathcal C_n$-coalgebras.

-\begin{crl*} \em Every $n$-fold suspension is a $\mathcal C_n$-coalgebra, and if a pointed space is a $\mathcal C_n$-coalgebra then it is homotopy equivalent to an $n$-fold suspension. \end{crl*}
+\begin{crl*} \em Every $n$-fold reduced suspension is a $\mathcal C_n$-coalgebra, and if a pointed space is a $\mathcal C_n$-coalgebra then it is homotopy equivalent to an $n$-fold reduced suspension. \end{crl*}

-It is worth noting that this result already exists at the level of $\Sigma^n\Omega^n$ coalgebras , see Theorem \ref{teo: SuspensionLoops coalgebras}.
-Another celebrated result in \cite{May72} is the \emph{approximation theorem}.
-It constitutes an essential step for proving the recognition principle for $n$-fold loop spaces, and it is also the key for unlocking certain computations on the homology of iterated loop spaces.
-Roughly speaking, the approximation theorem for loop spaces asserts that the free $\mathcal C_n$-algebra on a pointed space $X$ is weakly equivalent to $\Omega^n\Sigma^nX$.
+It is worth noting that this result already exists at the level of $\Sigma^n\Omega^n$-coalgebras, see Theorem \ref{teo: SuspensionLoops coalgebras}.

+Let us turn our attention to the other celebrated result in \cite{May72}, the approximation theorem.
+It constitutes an essential step for proving the recognition principle for connected $n$-fold loop spaces, and it is also the key to unlocking certain computations on the homology of iterated loop spaces.
+Roughly speaking, the approximation theorem for loop spaces asserts that the free $\mathcal C_n$-algebra on a pointed connected space $X$ is weakly equivalent to $\Omega^n\Sigma^nX$.
 We also prove the Eckmann--Hilton dual of this result.
 It reads as follows.

 \begin{thm} \em For every $n\geq 1$, there is a natural morphism of comonads